-What factors make something eco-friendly?
+What factors make eco-friendly goods?

 There are a number of factors in the design and production of eco-friendly goods outlined below.
 By choosing goods which incorporate some, if not all, of these factors you will reduce your ecological footprint and any potential harm goods can create.